Brazil police raid offices of two highway operating firms

-RIO DE JANEIRO/SAO PAULO (Reuters) - Brazilian federal police raided the offices of two of the nation’s largest highway operators on Wednesday, taking multiple executives into custody, the latest development in a wide-ranging corruption crackdown in South America’s largest country.
+RIO DE JANEIRO/SAO PAULO, Sept 26 (Reuters) - Brazilian federal police raided the offices of two of the nation’s largest highway operators on Wednesday, taking multiple executives into custody, the latest development in a wide-ranging corruption crackdown in South America’s largest country.

 Police detained 19 people and executed various search and seizure warrants throughout southern and southeastern Brazil, according to a law enforcement statement.